Reluctant Interaction Modeling: Theoretical analysis

+For any $\alpha$-important set $\A$ to be detectable, we require that the minimum signal strength $\min_{\ell \in \A} |\omega_\ell^\ast|$ in $\A$ is large enough to be differentiated from the noise.
+The target set of interactions $\I(\alpha)$ in \eqref{eq:I_alpha} is thus defined as the $\alpha$-important set that is most easily detected since it has the largest minimum signal strength, which we define as

 The following theorem shows the main theoretical properties of sprinter: it attains good prediction accuracy while being computationally efficient when the minimum signal strength is greater than a certain noise level.
-The proofs of theoretical results in this section can be found in the appendix. \begin{theorem} Let
+We provide a roadmap to its proof in Section \ref{subsec:roadmap}, deferring the full proof of this and all other results to the appendix. \begin{theorem} Define